supukarmin/env-hoc/readme.md

 ```

 ## Some hints
-If you want to be a good programmer or support very old browsers, you should still check if a property is avaiable, if some data isn't avaiable, then it will be always for:
+If you want to be a good programmer or support very old browsers, you should still check if a property is available, if some data isn't available, then it will be always for:
 * all properties except cookies: `null`
 * cookies: `{}`